Motivated sellers, price cuts and longer shopping times are hallmarks of the fall shopping season.

 Last fall, price cuts were highest in July, August, September and October, and began to decline gradually in November.
 How that plays out this fall will depend in large part on broader economic trends, says Ng.

-Nationally, the share of listings with a price cut in May climbed to 26%, and many sellers are sweetening deals with concessions such as covering closing costs or buying down mortgage interest rates for the first one to three years.
+Nationally, about 26% of sellers cut their prices in August, down from an all-time high of 27% in July.
+Many sellers are sweetening deals with concessions such as covering closing costs or buying down mortgage interest rates for the first one to three years.

 Local markets have their own dynamic, so you can expect to see a range of differences depending on where you’re shopping.
-In Denver, for example, 38% of listings had price cuts in May, while in Syracuse, only 13% of sellers lowered their prices.
+In Denver, for example, 38% of listings had price cuts in August, while in Rochester, only 14% of sellers lowered their prices.
 Zillow data going back to August 2023 shows that the typical price cut is $10,000.

 Even modest concessions can lower a monthly mortgage payment or reduce the cost of buying, so it’s worth talking with your agent about the dynamics of your local market to see whether concessions are common and whether your local market favors buyers or sellers.

 As more sellers list their homes for sale, the advantage that sellers enjoyed nationally for the past few years has largely disappeared in favor of a neutral market that favors buyers and sellers equally.
-That trend is likely to continue through the rest of the year, Ng says.
+That trend is likely to continue through the rest of the year, although buyers could lose some of their advantage if sellers continue to hold off listing their homes, Ng says.

 Locally, there are still markets that strongly favor sellers and those where buyers have an edge.
 Sun Belt metros such as Austin, Tampa and parts of coastal Texas/Florida lean buyer-friendly, while much of the Northeast and West Coast metros remain seller markets.